-Top-spec Laurin & Klement (L&K) includes a digital instrument cluster, 10-speaker stereo system, heated leather steering wheel, park assist and rear-view camera, as well as a heated windscreen, heated front and rear seats, upgraded interior trim materials and ambient lighting.
+Top-spec Laurin & Klement (L&K) includes a 10-speaker stereo system, heated leather steering wheel, park assist and rear-view camera, as well as a heated windscreen, heated front and rear seats, upgraded interior trim materials and ambient lighting.
 It also features Dynamic Chassis Control (DCC), that allows you to choose from Comfort, Normal and Sport modes, altering the steering and suspension setups as you do so.

 The Superb’s infotainment system can be found elsewhere in other Skoda, Volkswagen and SEAT models, and we think it's one of the best there is.
-Though nothing special to look at, it's very easy to use and responsive.
+Although nothing special to look at, it's very easy to use and responsive.
 There are plenty of ways of navigating around the controls, including a small rotary knob, buttons either side of the screen and the touchscreen itself.
-It can also feature SmartLink, incorporating MirrorLink, Android Auto and Apple CarPlay, so there should connectivity for any smartphone.
+It can also feature SmartLink, incorporating MirrorLink, Android Auto and Apple CarPlay, so there should be connectivity for any smartphone.